Mention the terms "public speaking" or "presentation," and you're likely to evoke an emotional response from anyone nearby.

 Step 1.
 Work With PowerPoint's Outline View

-So far, we've been building an outline on paper or in another app, and PowerPoint actually allows you to build a presentation from outline view.
-At this point, you can start taking the outline you've written down on paper and loading it into your PowerPoint presentation.
+So far, we've been building an outline on paper or in another app.
+But PowerPoint actually allows you to build a presentation from outline view.
+Take the outline you've written down on paper and start loading it into your PowerPoint presentation.

 To add a new major point, press Enter.
 As you add a new bullet point to the outline view, PowerPoint will update the slide with the points.